tianrui-wei/uboot-openpiton/doc/board/openpiton/riscv64.rst

 Building OpenPition
 ---------------------
-If you'd like to build OpenPiton, please go to OpenPiton github repo to build from the latest chnages
+If you'd like to build OpenPiton, please go to OpenPiton github repo to build from the latest changes

 Building Images
 ---------------------------